Decorate Clay Pots With a Splatter-Paint Technique or Napkins

 - Then lay the napkin design on the pot and cover with glue mixture.

 - Add as many as you wish.

-- When you have filled in the hole in your pot (described to the right), and the pot is thoroughly dry, apply clear acrylic spray to protect the completed work.
+- When you have filled in the hole in your pot, and the pot is thoroughly dry, apply clear acrylic spray to protect the completed work.

 Experiment with splatter painting and with the napkin and gluing activity.

 There really is no wrong way to do these two DIY projects.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.